 Digital Object Identifier (DOI)

 Tymianski, Michael; Sattler, Rita; Zabramski, Joseph M.; and Spetzler, Robert F., "Characterization Of Neuroprotection From Excitotoxicity By Moderate And Profound Hypothermia In Cultured Cortical Neurons Unmasks A Temperature- Insensitive Component Of Glutamate Neurotoxicity" (1998).
-Neurobiology.
+Translational Neuroscience.
 367.